From the Birth Collective

 I wish to have whatever modern trades of knowledge that each of you has to pass on, more readily available everywhere!
 Long ago we had some of this available via magazines or books.
 Now, we can start here as well.
 Globally sharing our tricks of the trade to help one another and so on and so on.
 Each one of us possesses stories of the ability to grow and heal either physically, spiritually, mentally… and pass on what we have learned in our way, along each ones journey in life.

-If you wish to share your wisdom, story, potions, links, studies, words of support, love and perception of being, please feel free to contact me to offer your feature here on the Blog Spot.
-Heatherbakermw@gmail,com
+If you wish to share your wisdom, story, potions, links, studies, words of support, love and perception of being, please feel free to contact me to offer your feature here on the Blog Spot. support@freebirthsupport.com

 My 3 Must-Have Supplies for Your Freebirth